 BMI Online.
 Industry analysis and forecasts on political, economic, and health risks in 55 countries.
 Also include project data in the areas of infrastructure, power plants, natural gas, mines, refineries, and medical distributors.
 UCB does not subscribe to the BMO country analyses.

 Center for Systemic Peace (Polity IV).
 Sponsor of the Integrated Network for Societal Conflict Research (INSCR) which has data on armed conflict and interventions, political regime characteristics, armed conflict, state fragility, and much more.

 CIRI Human Rights Data Project.
 Data measuring national government respect for internationally recognized human rights instruments from 1981-2011.

 Correlates of War.
 Data on wars, non-state wars, and interstate disputes dating back to the 19th century.
 Associated or collerated measures include membership in international organizations, religion, alliances, colonial dependencies, diplomatic exchanges, and more.

 Database of Political Institutions (DPI).
 Data on the political institutions and regime characteristics of countries from 1975.

 Democracy Times Series Data.
 Contains data on the social, economic and political characteristics of 191 nations with over 600 variables from 1971.

 Gallup Analytics.
 Allows users to access Gallup polling data.
 Polling topics include views on the government, education, well-being, economics, politics.
 For the United States, it includes new data, as well as historical data to discover trends at the country or state level.
 Users can track polling data for countries around the globe from 2005-present.
-Also includes access to Gallup Brain, with polling data going back to the 1930's for the U.S. Access limited to one user at a time.

 The Macro Data Guide.
 Amazing and close to comprehensive guide to macro data broken down by country and topic.
 Includes the following subcategories for politics.